ECB to discuss market rout in unscheduled meeting | Business

 ECB to discuss market rout in unscheduled meeting

-The European Central Bank's rate-setting Governing Council will hold an unscheduled meeting on Wednesday morning to discuss the recent sell-off in government bond markets, a spokesperson said.
-Bond yields have risen sharply since the ECB promised a series of rate hikes last Thursday and the spread between the yields of Germany and more indebted southern nations, particularly Italy, soared to its highest in over two years.
+The European Central Bank's policy-setting Governing Council will hold a a rare, unscheduled meeting on Wednesday to discuss the turmoil in bond markets, underscoring official concern around a blowout in borrowing costs for some euro zone nations.
+Bond yields have risen sharply since the ECB promised a series of rate hikes last Thursday and the spread between the yields of German bonds and those of more indebted southern nations, particularly Italy, soared to its highest in over two years.

-The European Central Bank's rate-setting Governing Council will hold an unscheduled meeting on Wednesday morning to discuss the recent sell-off in government bond markets, a spokesperson said.
+The European Central Bank's policy-setting Governing Council will hold a rare, unscheduled meeting on Wednesday to discuss the turmoil in bond markets, underscoring official concern around a blowout in borrowing costs for some eurozone nations.

-Bond yields have risen sharply since the ECB promised a series of rate hikes last Thursday and the spread between the yields of Germany and more indebted southern nations, particularly Italy, soared to its highest in over two years.
+Bond yields have risen sharply since the ECB promised a series of rate hikes last Thursday and the spread between the yields of German bonds and those of more indebted southern nations, particularly Italy, soared to its highest in over two years.
 "The Governing Council will have an ad-hoc meeting on Wednesday to discuss current market conditions," an ECB spokesperson said.

+The last time the ECB held an unscheduled meeting during market stress it rolled out the Pandemic Emergency Purchase Programme, a 1.7 trillion euro ($1.78 trillion) bond-buying scheme that proved to be its main tool during the COVID-19 pandemic.
+The options open to the ECB to fight so-called fragmentation risk - when some countries face markedly higher borrowing costs than others in the same currency bloc - include channeling reinvestments from maturing bonds into markets experiencing stress or devising a brand new instrument.
+Some analysts have warned, however, that reinvestments alone are unlikely to be enough.

-Investors took some comfort that the ECB was discussing the market sell-off.
-The meeting comes on the same day that the U.S. Federal Reserve is expected to hike interest rates, possibly by as much as 75 basis points.
-The euro surged over half a percent to 1.0487 against the dollar, ten-year Italian yields fell 22 basis points and Italian stock futures rose sharply.
+The discussion comes on the same day that the U.S. Federal Reserve is expected to hike interest rates, with investors dramatically raising their bets for a 75 basis point increase, a swing in expectations that has fuelled a violent sell-off across world markets.
+News of the ECB meeting sent the euro surging over half a percent to 1.0487 against the dollar, 10-year Italian yields fell 22 basis points and Italian stock futures rose sharply.

 "We will not tolerate changes in financing conditions that go beyond fundamental factors and that threaten monetary policy transmission," Schnabel said, adding that there were no limits to its commitment to preventing fragmentation.
 She argued that as the first line of defense, the ECB could deploy cash from maturing bonds into stressed markets, and if needed, the bank could devise a new instrument.